it's a successful musical style, a culinary dish, a movie series, or a video game... if

 was a successful and innovative arcade fighting game before it hit consoles.

-The arcade version of TEKKEN
+The arcade version, TEKKEN

-7 innovated by being the first fighting game to host network battles
+7: Fated Retribution, innovated by being the first fighting game to host network battles

 between different arcade locations (including Japan Vs. Korea).
 The arcade

 version has also kept up to date with the console version post-release via

 online updates.
 In an arcade, players can choose their side (left or right) even